-- a.
-An Adoptions Supervisor will assign each family evaluation within five business days to a CDSS Adoptions Specialist with a Master's degree in Social Work who may also be a Licensed Clinical Social Worker. - b.
+- 1. The CDSS shall take the following actions: - a.
+Within five business days, the Adoptions Supervisor shall assign the family evaluation to a CDSS Adoptions Specialist with a Master's degree in Social Work who may also be bilingual and/or a Licensed Clinical Social Worker.

+- b.
 Conduct an evaluation of resource family applicants according to the RFA WDs section 6-05: Family Evaluation.
-Evaluation to be initiated within two weeks of being assigned. - c.
+The evaluation is to be initiated within two weeks of being assigned. - c.
 Conduct a separate face-to-face interview of all persons living in the home as specified in RFA WDs section 6-05(a)(2). - d.
+In the case of an Indian child, collaborate with the tribal representative(s) to schedule mutually agreeable dates and times for any in-person assessments and document all contacts and attempted contacts with the tribal representative(s) as specified in RFA WDs section 6-05(a)) including informing the tribal representative of the outcomes, verbally or in writing, of any interview or meeting the tribal representative was unable to participate. - e.
 Request approval from the County to refer an applicant for a psychological evaluation, drug and alcohol assessment or testing, counseling, or other services during the evaluation as necessary.
-Associated costs of the services of the referrals shall be the responsibility of the County and paid by the County outside this Agreement to the applicable service provider. - e.
-Prepare a written family evaluation that includes an evaluation of the information obtained during a family evaluation of the resource family applicant, including a risk assessment, and recommendations that RFA be approved or denied based on information gathered through the family evaluation. - f.
-CDSS will provide the County with the written family evaluation report within sixty (60) days of receipt of the referral for the family evaluation, with priority for completed family evaluations for relatives with emergency placements, unless further information is needed to complete the evaluation. - g.
-Ensure all records provided to CDSS by the County and all information obtained in order to conduct a family evaluation are kept confidential as specified in RFA WDs section 4-04: Confidentiality. - h.
-Provide for a copy of the family evaluation file upon request of the County staff responsible for the provision of RFA services. - i.
-Provide a CDSS Adoptions Specialist to testify as to the family evaluation if the results of a family evaluation are at issue during an administrative hearing. - j.
-Absent pending litigation or other good cause identified by CDSS, the Adoptions Regional Office shall retain the records of the family evaluation for ninety (90) days after an evaluation is provided to the County.
-Thereafter, the family evaluation file shall be securely delivered to the County.
-The County shall retain the closed evaluation file in accordance with the retention policies of CDSS.
-Access to a copy of the family evaluation file shall be made available to CDSS (or its agents or representatives) upon request in the event of audit, or as required or permitted by law.
+Associated costs of the services of the referrals shall be the responsibility of the County and paid by the County outside this Agreement to the applicable service provider. - f.
+Prepare a written family evaluation that includes an evaluation of the information obtained during a family evaluation of the resource family applicant, including a risk assessment, and recommendations that RFA be approved or denied based on information gathered through the family evaluation. - g.
+Provide the County with the written family evaluation report within sixty (60) days of receipt of the referral for the family evaluation, with priority for completed family evaluations for relatives with emergency placements, unless further information is needed to complete the evaluation. - h.
+Ensure all records provided to the CDSS by the County and all information obtained and used to conduct a family evaluation are kept confidential as specified in RFA WDs section 4-04: Confidentiality.

+- i.
+Provide a copy of the family evaluation file upon request of the County staff responsible for the provision of RFA services. - j.
+Provide a CDSS Adoptions Specialist to testify as to the family evaluation if the results of a family evaluation are at issue during an administrative hearing. - k.
+Absent pending litigation or other good cause identified by the CDSS, the Adoptions Regional Office shall retain the records of the family evaluation for ninety (90) days after an evaluation is provided to the County.
+Thereafter, the original family evaluation file shall be securely delivered to the County and a copy shall be made and maintained by the Adoptions Regional Office for five years pursuant to RFA WDs section 10-05: Resource Family File.